Quantum artificial life: Interactions

 Interactions occur between individuals when the two take up the same space on the environmental grid.
-The presence of interactions between individuals provides an advantage for the shorter-lifespan individuals.
-When two individuals interact, exchanges of information between the two phenotypes may or may not occur based upon their existing values.
-When both individual's control qubits (genotype) are alike, no information will be exchanged.
+The presence of interactions between individuals provides an advantage for shorter-lifespan individuals.
+When two individuals interact, exchanges of information between the two phenotypes may or may not occur based on their existing values.
+When both individual's control qubits (genotypes) are alike, no information will be exchanged.
 When the control qubits differ, the target qubits (phenotype) will be exchanged between the two individuals.
 This procedure produces a constantly changing predator-prey dynamic in the simulation.
-Therefore, long-living qubits, with a larger genetic makeup in the simulation, here are at a disadvantage.
+Therefore, long-living qubits, with a larger genetic makeup in the simulation, are at a disadvantage.
 Since information is only exchanged when interacting with an individual of different genetic makeup, the short-lived population has the advantage.